jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/automatic-execution-order-and-more.md

 If you don’t indicate the order in which to execute the commands, then they might execute in an arbitrary order.
 Sometimes this is acceptable from a functional point of view.

-The order of a procedure can also be *automatically* determined by *input / output dependency*.
-A command, called inside a procedure, can take input, that is the output of another command.
+The order of a command's steps can also be *automatically* determined by *input / output dependency*.
+A command, called inside another command, can take input, that is the output of another command.
 Then the other command needs to execute first, in order to pass its output on to the next command.
 This is called the *automatic execution order* principle, part of the flat & structured interchange principles.

-The hope that comes with automatic execution order determined by input / output dependency is to not might define any normal order, because if parts of a procedure have not input / output dependency, then those parts can always execute in any arbitrary order.
+The hope that comes with automatic execution order determined by input / output dependency is perhaps not define any normal order, because if parts of a command have no input / output dependency, then those parts can always execute in any arbitrary order.

 #### Automatic Execution Order

-Apart from auto-encapsulation, auto-ordering of procedure steps can also be done, based on if all the conditions for executing a procedure step are there.
-If multiple procedure steps can be done in one blow, you could fork out in multiple procedure steps being executed at the same time, virtually.
+Apart from auto-encapsulation, auto-ordering of a command's steps can also be done, based on if all the conditions for executing a a command's step are there.
+If multiple steps can be done in one blow, you could fork out in multiple steps being executed at the same time, virtually.
 Logically they can be executed at the same time, but in practice, it's best for the computer to just execute them one by one in an arbitrary order.
-It is imposed that when conditions are met for a procedure step to be executed, then it is done.
-And also, a procedure step is not executed sooner than required.
+It is imposed that when conditions are met for a command's step to be executed, then it is done.
+And also, a command's step is not executed sooner than required.
 For instance, a variable needs only to be declared just before first taking it in use.
 Perhaps variable declaration has no place in JJ Code anymore, but it is a clear example of imposed procedural order, that I like to work with now.

 It's a tough concept, that needs further brainstorming, but it might be an idea.
 Not only do you not need to explicitly control the encapsulation structure yourself.
-You also do not need to explicitly control the procedure order yourself.
+You also do not need to explicitly control the execution order yourself.
 It's a hypothetical concept.

 #### Automatic Execution Order & Concurrency